recoilme/proxyhouse/README.md

 - wrong request (not POST with INSERT)-> send to 400 to client and grafite wrong_requests
 - clickhouse is down -> Send to graphite ch_errors count (+1) -> write packets to errors dir (by interval)
-- every 60 steps - try to resend packets from errors folder -> on error - silently skip
+- every 60 seconds (set by option "resendint") - try to resend packets from errors folder, on error increments the first digit in the packet file name, after 10 errors set the first character of the file name to "O" and further ignore such packets
-- on start, if errors folder not empty -> try resend packets from errors folder to clickhouse -> on error - panic (manualy delete errors folder)
+- at startup checks the existence of the directory for errors, if not then panic

 ## Params